agocorona/heroku-buildpack-haste/README.md

 ## Usage

-Use anvil to allow largue compilations:
+Use a linux box.
+Don´t do this under windows. it does not work.

+Your project need at least these files:

     $ ls
     Procfile app.cabal src

+Create your heroku instance: (previously sign in and download the heroku soft: http://heroku.com)

     $ heroku apps:create instance-name

+install anvil to allow large compilations:

     $ heroku plugins:install https://github.com/ddollar/heroku-anvil

+Build and release your project:

     $ heroku build -r -b https://github.com/agocorona/heroku-buildpack-haste.git